campoy/campoy.cat/site/content/blog/justforfunc-22-using-the-go-tracer.md

 what about when it's not?
 We're missing information that we can not (or at least not easily) extract from a pprof trace.

-The Go tracer, rather than pinging the program regularily to understand what it is up to, it instead hooks to the Go runtime to log every single event we care about.
+The Go execution tracer, rather than pinging the program regularily to understand what it is up to, it instead hooks to the Go runtime to log every single event we care about.
 These events include:

 - go routine creation and destruction